Produced by: San Jose Stage Company

 The script leaves plenty of room for improvisation and additions (such as Hedwig's speech about San Jose Stage Company), and one such addition in this production was Dolly Parton's "I Will Always Love You," sung by Garlick with all the power of the Whitney Houston version.
 Powerful.

 Most of the songs, of course, are by Trask, and most are sung by Hedwig.
 "Origin of Love," "Sugar Daddy," and "The Angry Inch" among them.
 Perhaps the best is "Wicked Little Town," which gets a touching reprise.
+"Wig in a Box" is a terrific earworm of a song, and lyrics are projected above the stage for an audience sing-along, which is fun.

 Pinto's voice was amazing throughout, and displayed an awesome range going from some pretty amazing highs to impressive lows.
 Quite often his voice had the rich timbre of David Bowie's voice.
 (Bowie co-produced a Los Angeles iteration of this show.)
 And Pinto did all that great singing while bouncing all over the stage and the auditorium like a helium-filled tennis ball.